Rashidun Caliphate: Crisis and fragmentation

-Ali's son Hasan ibn Ali, the grandson of Muhammad, briefly assumed the caliphate and came to an agreement with Mu'awiya to fix relations between the two groups of Muslims that were each loyal to one of the two men.
-The treaty stated that Mu'awiya would not name a successor during his reign, and that he would let the Islamic world choose the next leader (this treaty would later be broken by Mu'awiya as he named his son Yazid I successor).
+Ali's son Hasan briefly assumed the caliphate for six months and came to an agreement with Mu'awiya to fix relations between the two groups of Muslims that were each loyal to one of the two men.
+The treaty stated that Mu'awiya would not name a successor during his reign and that he would let the Islamic world choose the next leader.
+This treaty would later be broken by Mu'awiya as he named his son Yazid I successor.
 Hasan was assassinated, and Mu'awiya founded the Umayyad Caliphate, supplanting the Rashidun Caliphate.

 Military expansion

 The Rashidun Caliphate expanded steadily; within the span of 24 years, a vast territory was conquered comprising Mesopotamia, the Levant, parts of Anatolia, and most of the Sasanian Empire.

-Unlike the Sasanian Persians, the Byzantines, after losing Syria, retreated back to Anatolia.
-As a result, they also lost Egypt to the invading Rashidun army, although the civil wars among the Muslims halted the war of conquest for many years, and this gave time for the Byzantine Empire to recover.
+Some explanations for the success of the Arab invasion of the empires to the north, west and east initiated by the Rashidun were the weakening of the two empires brought on by wars between them (especially the Byzantine–Sasanian War of 602–628), and by the Plague of Justinian, which crippled both states.
+Arab tribes had served as mercenaries for both empires in decades prior to the invasion and that experience gave them valuable military tactical skills and familiarity with the battlefields they would fight on against the two empires.
+Prior to the invasion a good number of Arab infiltrators, known as musta 'riba "self-styled Arabs", migrated into Syria, Palestine and Iraq.
+They shared Arab language and customs and "received the invaders with enthusiasm", sometimes joining the invaders' forces.
+The buffer states of the Lakhmids and Ghasanids that had protected the empires in earlier times had disappeared by the time of the invasion.
+Other factors include the Arab Bedouin love of raiding and robbing sedentary peoples; the willingness of Bedouin tribes to cease their time honored practice of raiding each other and obey the commands of Hijazi Muslim leaders; and perhaps most decisively the Islamic belief of the invaders that conquering the unbelievers' land was a holy war/jihad of the sword, and that booty taken by them was divinely ordained reward for the invaders.

+The Arab conquests began as raids against the empires but quickly escalated as the raiders discovered that Byzantines and Persians gave little resistance their assault.